AtlasSkyholder/SuperProject01/README.md

 ## Summary

-This repository contains all of the notes taken by Frederico for the Lighthouse Labs Web Development Bootcamp.
+This repository contains all of the notes taken by [Fred](https://github.com/AtlasSkyholder) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.

-..taken by [Fred](https://github.com/AtlasSkyholder) for the [Lighthouse Labs](https://www.lighthouselabs.ca/)